 - 1. Admission to the Doctoral Program. - 2.
 Appointment of a Doctoral Committee. - 3.
 Attainment of an overall and degree program Grade Point Average (GPA) of 3.00 or better at USF at the time of candidacy.
 All "I" and "M" grades must be cleared before candidacy may be finalized. - 4.
 Completion of the Integrated Marine Science Exam and the Ph.D.
 Candidacy Exam. - 5.
-Certification by the Doctoral Committee that the above qualifications have been successfully completed.
+Completion and approval of their Dissertation Proposal. - 6.
+Certification by the Doctoral Committee that the above requirements have been successfully completed.